How to Get a Certificate of Destruction

 What Is a Certificate of Destruction?

 A Certificate of Destruction (COD), sometimes called a Certificate of Disposal, is an official document issued by a licensed hazardous waste disposal company.
-It verifies the complete, final, and irreversible destruction of hazardous waste.
-Essentially, it's a receipt, an insurance policy and proof of compliance with regulations mandated by the
+It verifies the complete, final and irreversible treatment of hazardous waste.
+Essentially, it's a receipt, an insurance policy and proof your waste was managed in compliance with the regulations mandated by the

 The Importance and Benefits of a Certificate of Destruction